pvharmo/blog-jean-mercier/content/posts/en/bullet-comments-june-2021.md

 Thank you for your interest, and talk to you soon,

-For more up to date…. please go to our facebook page at facebook.com/The-Movie-Shrink.
+For more up to date comments, please go to our facebook page at facebook.com/The-Movie-Shrink.
 And for the analysis of specific films, return to our [Home page](https://themovieshrink.com).